-If you’ve got “too many toys syndrome”, you’re not alone.
-Somehow they just seem to pile up.
+If your family has a serious case of Too Many Toys Syndrome, you’re not alone.
+Somehow the stuff just seems to pile up.
 There’s good evidence that this isn’t a healthy thing—not only for the tidiness of our homes but for our children’s development.

 Studies have shown that having fewer toys to play with can actually have huge benefits in terms of focus and creativity.
 Also, people who spend money on experiences rather than things tend to be happier, so getting kids into that mindset early on by gifting them with an experience can have multiple long-term benefits.

 Yet, the holidays and birthdays come around, family members and friends still want gift lists for the kids.
 So, what are your alternatives to toys and “stuff” for kids?